 Can You Dry Dri-FIT Clothing? – Proper Care And Maintenance

-Risk of Machine Drying Dry-FIT Clothing
+Risks of Machine Drying Dri-FIT Clothing

 Loss of Moisture-Wicking Properties